batjko/gql2sql/README.md

 It gives us everything we need to handle GraphQL stuff:

 - The actual web server.
-We could also use ith an [existing API server](https://www.apollographql.com/docs/apollo-server/integrations/middleware/), e.g. Express, Koa, Fastify etc., but for our simple use case here, it works pretty well on its own.
+We could also use it with an [existing API server](https://www.apollographql.com/docs/apollo-server/integrations/middleware/), e.g. Express, Koa, Fastify etc., but for our simple use case here, it works pretty well on its own.
 - It provides us with ways to assemble schema Type Definitions
 - It also gives us a way to hook in our resolvers that will get the data and send query responses back to the client.
 - As a convenience, it also gives us the `gql` string template to parse the GraphQL schema notations.
+- Finally, it comes with GraphQL Playground out of the box, which is handy during development.

 ### SQL